Topological insulators and geometry of vector bundles: Geometry of quantum states

 \subsubsection{Adiabatic evolution and parallel transport}

 Assume that at the moment $t=0$ the system is prepared in the eigenstate $|n_{r(0)}\ket$ of the Hamiltonian $\hat H(r(0))$.
-Let $r(t)$ describe an adiabatically slow variation of control parameters, such that the system remains in the eigenspace $V^n_{r(t)}$ during the process.
+Let $r(t)$ describe an adiabatically slow variation of control parameters, such that the system remains in the eigenspace $V^n_{r(t)}$ during the process (see Ref.~\cite{Budich2013} for a discussion of the adiabatic theorem in this context).
 Note that $|n_r\ket$ as a complex vector is a specific element of the one-dimensional space $V^n_r$, and $e^{i\alpha}|n_r\ket$ for some $\alpha\in\R$ describes the same physical state.
 We wish to consider, after Berry \cite{Berry1984}, the adiabatic evolution of the state in this general form.